lml/commontator/README.md

 3. Controllers

-  By default, the `commontator_thread` function only links to the desired comment thread.
+  By default, the `commontator_thread` method only links to the desired comment thread.
-  If you want, instead, to have the thread display right away when the corresponding view page is loaded, just add the following function call to the controller action that displays the view in question:
+  If you want, instead, to have the thread display right away when the corresponding view page is loaded, just add the following method call to the controller action that displays the view in question:

   ```ruby
   commontator_thread_show(commontable)